 First, understand what cheap soundproofing can and cannot do

 Soundproofing works by mass, decoupling, damping and sealing.
 On a budget you mostly have access to sealing and a little mass — decoupling usually means building work.
 So cheap fixes shine at stopping leaks and dampening the worst offenders, not at making a room silent.
+If you are still fuzzy on the core principles, what soundproofing actually is sets the foundation.
 If your real problem is reflections and reverb rather than noise escaping, you want acoustic treatment on a budget instead, not soundproofing.
 The difference is explained in soundproofing vs acoustic treatment.

 Seal the gaps (biggest bang for no money)